 by Lorenzo del Marmol – Co-Founder & Manager @ World of Digits

-As I was having a consultation with a client, the manager asked me: “How can we empower our employees to be more creative?”
+As I was having a consultation with a manager, he asked me: “How can we make our employees more happy and creative?”

 It was a fast-growing SME company and was in the process of getting more employees on board to fill in the gaps in every department.